-Parameter Description sname Name of the database schema for which the maintenance operations are performed.
-Enter % to specify all schemas. objname Name of the object (such as the name of a table) in the schema that is specified in the sname parameter for which maintenance operations are performed objtype Type of the objname object, such as table, index, tablespace, and so on action Maintenance action.
+Parameter Description uname Name of the user from whom you want to revoke authorization sname Name of the database schema for which the maintenance operations are performed.
+Enter $\$$ to specify all schemas. objname Name of the object (such as the name of a table) in the schema that is specified in the sname parameter for which maintenance operations are performed objtype Type of the objname object, such as table, index, tablespace, and so on action Maintenance action.
 Enter ilm for Information Lifecycle Management